 Which syllabus do we follow?

-Ashbourne follows the Edexcel specification for Japenese AS and A level
+Ashbourne follows the Edexcel specification for Japenese A level

 What does this course cover?

 You will learn the skills (speaking, listening, reading and writing) necessary to express yourself fluently in Japanese.
-In both AS and A level students will develop their these skills by exploring a range of social, political and cultural topics which include youth culture (e.g. music, art, technology, relationships), lifestyle, health and fitness, and the world around us (e.g. tourism, transport, environment).
+Students will develop these skills by exploring a range of social, political and cultural topics which include youth culture (e.g. music, art, technology, relationships), lifestyle, health and fitness, and the world around us (e.g. tourism, transport, environment).

 Who teaches this course?